protono/hello-algo/algos.md

 ```zig
 ```

-3.3.
-Binary code*
+### 3.3 Binary code $*$

 >**Note**
->In this book, titles marked with a * are optional chapters.
+>In this book, titles marked with a $*$ are optional chapters.
 If you have limited time or find it difficult to understand, it is recommended to skip it first, and then tackle it alone after finishing the required chapters.

 3.3.1.
 Original, Inverse and Complement